NOTICE: Like any other educational tool,

 Teaching is as much a calling as it is a career.

-The music ministry with which we organists are connected is far more than the skill sets involved in being a performing instrumentalist; it's a vehicle or agency that beckons us with a sense of mission to help carry forward the pastor's work with prayer and teaching along with whatever else God may have called us to do within the body of Christ, a Pauline term for the entire corpus of saved believers.
-It means understanding that our apostle today is Paul, that Acts 9 should change the way people read their Bibles, that FAITH + NOTHING = SALVATION.
-As stated, FAITH ... taking God at His Word ... does not come by works; it comes by HEARING SOMETHING.
+FAITH ... taking God at His Word ... does not come by works; it comes by HEARING SOMETHING.
 My friends, there's no work in hearing.
-If that isn't so, and being saved, sealed, justified, and forgiven depends upon faith plus anything else, then Christ died for nothing (Gal.
+If that weren't so, and being saved, sealed, justified, and forgiven depends upon faith plus anything else, then Christ died for nothing (Gal.
 2:21).
-Our Lord treats us each individually and treats each one of us very specially in His love.
+The Lord Jesus treats us each individually and treats each one of us very specially in His love.
 He divides to every person severally, as He wills.
 Still, there are characteristics of His presence that share commonality.
 As He leads organists and church musicians into this calling of ours it's a step at a time, and once we feel his loving presence vividly we don't want to let it go even though we can't always see where exactly all of this is heading.
 This is because the Holy Spirit wants to be at our side with each step and not four or five steps ahead.
 This restlessness, this calling, is of God's making and is evident both to the person being called and the elders of the congregation of Christian association with whom (s)he is automatically connected.
 It will feel very different and a great deal more than our wordly relationships with others.

 (CON'T) ...
 This often-quoted meme is attributed to the 16th century Dutch reformer John Calvin who, along with his followers, called for the express removal of organs and other musical instruments from churches.
 Religious men have been in dispute for centuries about how music is to be employed in Christian worship.
 The only thing that seems to change is which worship style people happen to be arguing about at the moment.
 In the midst of these mini-battles and contentions something that needs to be rightly divided are the important differences between performance music and worship music.
 Some clear lines indeed need to be drawn between music that is worship-based and what is performance-based.
 In performance the focus is entirely on the musician(s), the performer(s) might be the only ones singing, the melody or tune is supreme, the words support the melody, any personal integrity of the performer(s) is of secondary concern, any virtuoso musical flourishes inserted can be attractive, and the performers are expected to be musicians and nothing else.
 In worship the focus should be entirely on Christ, everyone should be singing along, the words or lyrics are supreme, the melody supports the words, the personal integrity of the musician(s) is of proximate concern, any virtuoso musical flourishes inserted can be distracting, and the performers are expected to inspired confidence in God with every note they play.
 When the focus is on the musicians instead of Jesus it isn't worship, no matter what people decide to call it.
 The lyrics must lead the music.
 Leading people in worship means that we ourselves should strive to live a life of faith and integrity; worship leaders can't be expected to effectively lead their listeners along any road that they themselves are not traveling.

-It is God, NOT MAN,
+It is God, NOT MAN, Who ordains a minister.

-A false "prosperity gospel" is being preached today which teaches that people who make up their minds to believe in Jesus and ask Him to come into their hearts are poised to live their best life RIGHT NOW.
-Jesus made it clear that following Him meant a rough road of hardship, NOT PROSPERITY, and Scripture recounts nothing but the same (Matt.
-10:22, John 15:18, Rom.
-8:16-18, Phil.
-1:29, 2Thess.
-1:5, 2Tim.
-2:3, 3:12, Heb.
-13:12-13, 1Pet.
-2:19-21, 1John 3:13, Rev. 2:10).
-Salvation isn't about wordly achievement, making a good person better, or making a sick person well.
-It's about making a person who's dead in their sins alive in Christ.
+No, salvation isn't about wordly achievement or making a good person into a better person ... it's about making a person who's dead in their sins alive in Christ.
 Jesus warned the crowds that those who did not believe that both He and His message came from God would die in their sins (John 8:24).
 A whole branch of theology called apologetics having to do with the defense of the divine origin and authority of God in providing fallen humanity with a Saviour in the form of Christ the Lord has in fact sprung from this warning of Jesus.
-While it is not tied to obedience to Mosaic law or works of human merit about which one might boast (Eph.
-2:8-9), salvation IS tied to "faith-perfecting works" meaning faith working together WITH works (Jas.
+While Paul writes that salvation is NOT tied to works of human merit about which one might boast (Eph.
+2:8-9), it IS tied to faith working together WITH works (Jas.
 2:17-26).
-In these passages James was dealing with a different kind of works than Paul was, the kind which challenges believers to work out their commmitment to Christ in their day to day activities.
+James, whose audience was the Jews, had a different kind of works in mind than Paul did, the "faith-perfecting" kind which challenges believers to work out and reflect their commitment to Christ in their day to day activities.

 NOTE: This little word SIN refers to: 1) any individual act of disobedience to God's moral code in thought, word, or deed, and 2) the generational condition under which ALL people find themselves blemished with its guilt and controlled by its power by virtue of being descendant from Adam who fell from innocence.
-We ALL deserve God's judgment for being sinners by birth, choice, and practice.
-God is a just God.
-His judgment demands an unblemished blood sacrifice to atone for it.
-The death of a sinless individual with complete access to God somehow had to take place, God also knew that He Himself would need to satisfy this demand, and so, from the foundation of this world He provided the sacrificial Lamb in the Person of Jesus Who shed His blood once and for all, that man's broken fellowship with God might be restored.
-ALL OF US by being sinners (not just the Jews) had a part to play in sending Jesus to the cross.
-Our sins were not forgiven AT the cross however; people are saved, sealed, and forgiven unto the day of redemption when they believe on Jesus and His finished work on Calvary exclusively through the gospel of grace, the only gospel that saves today.
+This sinful human nature of ours with which we're born coupled with (a) this world and its ways and (b) the malevolent spirit who now works in the sons of disobedience, Satan the devil, is one of man's three deadly enemies, the one which has caused everyone's fellowship with God to be broken from birth throughout every age.
+God Himself, through His grace, provided the sacrificial Lamb without blemish in the form of Jesus Christ as an acceptable blood sacrifice for the sins of man, once and for all; thus ALL OF US (not just the Jews), due to our sinful state, had a part to play in sending Jesus to the cross.
+Our sins were not forgiven AT the cross however; people are saved, sealed, and forgiven unto the day of redemption when they believe on Jesus and His finished work on Calvary exclusively through His resurrection and the gospel of grace, the only gospel that saves today.
 This takes the believer out of Adam and places them "in Christ," a seal which they can NEVER lose (Eph.
 1:12-14).
 This plan of redemption in Christ is THE ONLY WAY sinful man can escape the default position of the unsaved.
 Hell was never created for man; God will never send ANYONE to hell.
 If man goes to hell, he goes by his own free choice.
 And God has done everything within His Power to keep us out.
 He even sent His Son to die on a cross to keep us out.

 NOTE: God is a consuming fire [Deut.
 4:24, Heb.
 12:29]; light emanates from fire, and heat emanates from the light and fire; fire is seen because of the light, and without heat there is no fire.
 Fire is not of human construct, it's a mystery man cannot explain exactly, but its operation is evident and can be sensed.
 The Bible's revelation to man of the triune Godhead [one God, three Persons] works the very same way, and without acknowledging it there could be no salvation from sin in the biblical sense.
 God the Father [Fire] Who lives forever and sits enthroned in heaven [Rev. 4] fully revealed Himself in the Person and ministry of the Son [Light] Who was slaughtered as a Lamb [Rev 5].
 If this had not happened, i.e. if there had been no incarnation of God in Christ Jesus [1John 1:5-7], then there would have been no Saviour, and without a Saviour there would have been no atonement for sin and accordingly no salvation for the Holy Spirit of God [Heat] to apply [John 4:24].